 The latter part of the twentieth century will be remembered as the time of the notable expansion of the role of women in Christian ministry and theological scholarship and education.
 The E. Rhodes and Leona B. Carpenter Professorship honors this important and lasting development in the Christian tradition by assuring a distinguished faculty appointment in the Divinity School that will contribute to the professional development of women by example, teaching, and research.
-Ellen Armour serves as the E. Rhodes and Leona B. Carpenter Associate Professor of Theology.
+Ellen Armour serves as the E. Rhodes and Leona B. Carpenter Associate Professor of Feminist Theology.
 In addition to this chair in theology, the Carpenter Foundation has endowed a program in Religion, Gender, and Sexuality.
 Ellen Armour also directs the Carpenter Program in Religion, Gender, and Sexuality.
-Amy-Jill Levine is the Carpenter Professor of New Testament Studies.
-Bonnie J. Miller-McLemore serves as the Carpenter Professor of Pastoral Theology.
+Bonnie J. Miller-McLemore serves as the Carpenter Professor of Religion, Psychology, and Culture. .
 Upon her appointment in 2013 to the deanship of Vanderbilt University Divinity School, Emilie M. Townes was named the first E. Rhodes and Leona B. Carpenter Professor of Womanist Ethics and Society.

 In 1997, Cal Turner, Jr., businessman and member of the Board of Trust, established the Cal Turner Chancellor's Chair of Wesley Studies.
-M. Douglas Meeks held the chair until his retirement in 2015, and the next appointment to the chair will be named in the fall semester of the 2016/2017 academic year.
+Joerg Rieger was named to the professorship in the fall semester of the 2016/2017 academic year.

-Two newly created professorships were filled in 1999.
-Jack M. Sasson held the Mary Jane Werthan Professorship in Jewish Studies until his retirement in 2015.
+Two newly created professorships were created in 1999.
+Amy-Jill Levine was named to the Mary Jane Werthan Professorship in Jewish Studies in 2017.
 In 2011, Bruce T. Morrill, S.J., became the Edward A. Malloy Professor of Catholic Studies.